Subwords as Skills: Tokenization for Sparse-Reward Reinforcement Learning: Online RL Experimental Details

-CoinRun (Fig.~\ref{fig:online_envs-coinrun}) is a procedurally-generated platforming game intended to mimic classic games that involves traversing obstacles and avoiding enemies in order to reach a final goal.
+\paragraph{CoinRun} A procedurally-generated platforming game that involves traversing obstacles and avoiding enemies in order to reach a final goal (Figure~\ref{fig:online_envs-coinrun}).
 Each level has a different layout and visual style, designed by humans, in order to require more general recognition from the policy.
-Observations consist of a $64$ $\times$ $64$ visual observation of the scene, centered on the agent, with velocity information painted into the upper-left corner.
+Observations consist of a $64 \times 64$ visual observation of the scene, centered on the agent, with velocity information painted into the upper-left corner.
 Actions are discrete and consist of moving, jumping, and staying still.
 Reward is $0$ until the final goal for a level is reached, in which case it is $10$.
 For RL, we select a fixed subset of $10$ ``hard'' levels in sequence for an agent to complete, to mimic classic games, so the maximum possible reward is $100$.
-Demonstration data is collected by us through playing around $100$ ``easy'' levels with different layout and visual style than the eventual levels we perform RL on.
+We collect demonstration data through playing around $100$ ``easy'' levels with different layouts and visual style than the eventual levels we perform RL on.